Undergraduate Foundation Programme in Life Sciences – Pathway to Medicine

 In order to be considered for entry to MBChB degree at the University of Aberdeen's Medical School, you will have to complete the following:

-- Throughout your pathway programme: achieve the required progression grades
+• Throughout your pathway programme: achieve the required progression grades (see the table below)

-If you do not gain a place following the selection process, you will be able to select a degree in the area of Life Sciences (subject to achieving the required grades).
+If you do not gain a place following the selection process, you will be able to progress to a degree in the area of Life Sciences (subject to achieving the required grades).

 How will I be supported?